 Sprinkle a pastry mat with flour.
-Turn out the dough onto the pastry mat and sprinkle the top of the dough with additional flour if it feels too sticky.
+Turn out the dough onto the lightly floured surface and sprinkle the top of the dough with additional flour if it feels too sticky.

 Use a rubber spatula to smooth the cinnamon filling over the whole dough rectangle.

 Starting on the long side, roll the dough up tightly jelly roll style.